Need a Disorderly Conduct lawyer to fight for YOU?

-- You are charged with Disorderly conduct but it changes to Battery or Simple Battery because it involves someone who is 65 or older or against a pregnant female;
+- Being charged with Disorderly Conduct, but it changes to Battery or Simple Battery because it involves someone who is 65 or older or against a pregnant female;

-- You are charged with Disorderly conduct but it changes to assault (or simple assault) because it involves a public transit vehicle (such as MARTA (Metro Atlanta Rapid Transit Authority), Gwinnett Transit Authority (GTA) or Cobb Transit Authority, (CTA)).
-These vehicles, or transit vehicles, include buses, vans, rail cars or any other form of transportation that receives a subsidy from tax revenues or operated under contracts with the counties or municipalities of the state;
+- Being charged with Disorderly Conduct, but it changes to Assault (or Simple Assault) because it involves a public transit vehicle [such as MARTA (Metro Atlanta Rapid Transit Authority), Gwinnett Transit Authority (GTA) or Cobb Transit Authority, (CTA)].
+These vehicles, or transit vehicles, include buses, vans, rail cars or any other forms of transportation that receives a subsidy from tax revenues or operated under contracts with the counties or municipalities of the state;

-- You are charged with the offense of Disorderly conduct but it changes to Battery (or Simple Battery) AND you are either a past or present spouse (husband and/or wife), are a parent of the same child, children, step parent or step child, foster parent or foster children;
+- Being charged with the offense of Disorderly Conduct, but it changes to Battery (or Simple Battery) AND you are either a past or present spouse (husband and/or wife), are a parent of the same child, children, stepparent or step child, foster parent or foster children;

-- You are charged with Disorderly conduct but it changes to Battery (or Simple Battery) because it involves an employee of a public school system of this state and they are on their official duties or on school property (including the bus and bus stop)
+- Being charged with Disorderly Conduct, but it changes to Battery (or Simple Battery) because it involves an employee of a public school system of this state and they are on their official duties or on school property (including the bus and bus stop);

-- You are charged with Disorderly conduct but it changes to Battery (or Simple Battery) because it involves a correction officer;
+- Being charged with Disorderly Conduct, but it changes to Battery (or Simple Battery) because it involves a correction officer;

-- You are charged Disorderly conduct but it changes to with Battery (or Simple Battery) because a healthcare worker or assisted nursing care is involved;
+- Being charged with Disorderly Conduct, but it changes to Battery (or Simple Battery) because a healthcare worker or assisted nursing care is involved;

-- You are charged with Disorderly conduct but it changes to Battery (or Simple Battery) because a sportscaster or sports official is involved;
+- Being charged with Disorderly Conduct, but it changes to Battery (or Simple Battery) because a sportscaster or sports official is involved.

-Being charged with Disorderly Conduct OR any criminal offense does not mean that you have to accept guilt, it means that you need help from a experienced attorney to mount a proper defense.
+Being charged with Disorderly Conduct OR any criminal offense does not mean that you have to accept guilt.
+It means that you need help from an experienced attorney to mount a proper defense.